CreepyMasterGuy/selfie/README.md

 3. Git

 # Install
-1. git clone -b indev https://github.com/motiond3v/selfie.git
+1. `git clone -b indev https://github.com/motiond3v/selfie.git`
-2. npm install discord.js
+2. `npm install`
-3. add token in self.js
+3. Put your token inside the `""` in config.json
-4. node self.js
+4. In command prompt do `node self.js`
+5. [OPTION] In config.json you can change your prefix